 My friends and I always laugh about how we love their business model because they get you semi-drunk from their amazing rum tasting and let you loose in their gift shop (which is a fantastic place to buy some souvenirs or gifts).

 If you’re just arriving in French Polynesia, or are a foodie looking to learn more about the cuisine here, then I’d recommend trying out a Moorea Food Tour.

 One of the things I realized after spending 3-weeks in the Islands of Tahiti is that it’s absolutely a foodie’s paradise!
 It’s such a unique blend of Tahitian, Chinese, and French cuisine – and I loved learning and sampling so much on this food tour.

-6) Scuba Diving
+6) Scuba Diving in the Pacific Ocean

-I went with the company Nemo’z Diving Center Moorea, and did the TAO TOI dive site (which is just a short 5-10 minute boat ride) just off the coast.
+I went with the company Nemo’z Diving Center Moorea and did the TAO TOI dive site (which is just a short 5-10 minute boat ride) just off the coast.
 The reef was insanely colorful, and we got to see a ton of turtles and unique fish I had never seen before.